Afghan refugee living in Baton Rouge fears her family might be turned over to Taliban and killed

 While in Afghanistan, Aksari worked with a U.S. Security Company called the Olive Group at an airport.

-She worked there for nine years, and assisted the U.S. in catching smugglers and terrorists who were apart of the Taliban.
+She worked there for nine years and assisted the U.S. in catching smugglers and terrorists who were a part of the Taliban.
 So when the Taliban took over, she knew Afghanistan was not safe.

 When Askari and her daughter left for the U.S., her husband and son unfortunately had to go to Pakistan.